 More Info About My Practice

 My Private Practice is located just outside of downtown Franklin, TN.
-I share an office building with two other therapists and we strive to provide a private, comfortable, and peaceful therapy environment.
 I am a Licensed Marriage and Family Therapist, I hold a Master's of Marriage and Family Therapy from Lipscomb University, I am Level I and II trained in EMDR (Eye Movement Desensitization and Reprocessing), I am also trained in Somatic Experiencing® and recognized as a Certified Clinical Trauma Professional through the International Association of Trauma Professionals.

 My session fee is $140 per hour (60 minutes).
 I accept cash, check, credit card or HSA cards.
 I currently do not accept insurance, but can give a providers statement to be filed, by you, to your insurance company to inquire about potential reimbursement.